Channel Modeling for Multi-Receiver Molecular Communication Systems: Proposed Models

 \subsection{Extension for More Than Two Receivers}

 The proposed models can be extended for more than two receivers.
-In this case, the molecules that hit all other receivers need to be taken into account.
+In this case, the molecules {absorbed by} all other receivers need to be taken into account.
 Similar to the $2$-Rx case, the approach is based on the independence of Brownian motion steps.
-The molecules that hit other receivers are assumed to have been released at the hitting time from the virtual release point of the receiver they hit, since each discretized time step for Brownian motion is independent of each other.
-The joint hitting probabilities of the molecules that hit other receivers are subtracted from the molecular SISO response of the intended Rx.
-To simplify the expression, each molecule is assumed to hit only one receiver before it is virtually released to the intended Rx.
+The molecules {absorbed by} other receivers are again assumed to be released from the virtual release points of each receiver as if they were not absorbed, at all.
+The {joint-absorption rates} of the molecules {absorbed by} other receivers are subtracted from the molecular SISO {absorption rate of molecules towards} the intended {receiver}.
+To simplify the expression, each molecule is assumed to {be absorbed by} only one receiver before it is {considered to be} virtually released to the intended {receiver.}

 Without loss of generality, the molecular SIMO response can be expressed for Rx$_1$ in a $n$-Rx molecular SIMO topology.
-The joint hitting probability of molecules that first hit Rx$_j$ at time $\tau$, then hit Rx$_1$ at time $t>\tau$ is
+The joint absorption probability of molecules that first hit Rx$_j$ at time $\tau$, then hit Rx$_1$ at time $t>\tau$ is

 Integrating over all $\tau < t$ gives the impact of Rx$_j$ on Rx$_1$ as

 The impacts of each receiver on Rx$_1$ needs to be subtracted from the molecular SISO response of Rx$_1$, therefore the molecular SIMO response of Rx$_1$ is